KHwong12/urban-data-palette-blog/content/post/2020-12-3dpn-quick-look.md

 ---
 title: "3D pedestrian network dataset of Hong Kong - A Quick Look"
-subtitle: "What is the distribution of the 436,000 pedestrian walkways in terms of length and gradient?"
+summary: "What is the distribution of the 436,000 pedestrian walkways in terms of length and gradient?"
 description: "What is the distribution of the 436,000 pedestrian walkways in terms of length and gradient?"
 author: Kenneth Wong
 draft: false